-Free is great!
+Free gift ideas for kids and adults!
 Make it from the Heart.

-Wash Mom’s Car a few times and make sure you actually do it.
-Give her a coupon she can keep!
+Wash Mom’s Car a few times and make sure you do a good job.
+Give her a coupon she can keep as a reminder!

-Print and organize all those photos of family mom can’t enjoy just sitting on your phone.
+Print out and organize those photos of friends and family—your mom will love looking through them, they’re not doing much good just sitting on your phone!

-Wash Mom’s Car- a few times and make sure you actually do it.
+Wash Mom’s Car- a few times, and make sure you do it.
 Make a big coupon or an impressive card declaring your intention to get Mom’s car spotless!

-Print and organize all those photos of family sitting on your phone
+Print and organize all those photos of your family sitting on your phone

 Organize old family photos into chronological order.
 You could put them in an album but that will cost at least a little money depending on where you shop.